uniquetrij/CarND-T2-P5-MPC/README.md

 ```
 What that above code does is, it penalizes for speed being too low, as well as speed being too high.
 So the speed settles down somewhere in between.
 Otherwise if only a single reference velocity is chosen, the vehicle's speed becomes too erratic as the speed overshoots the reference velocity, comes down due to the error, goes up again, overshoots, and the cycle continues.
 This also prevents the speed from rising drastically high.

-To avoid too frequent use of actuators or otherwise, I added squared errors for steering angle and acceleration with an weightage of 5 each.
+To avoid too frequent use of actuators or otherwise, I added squared errors for steering angle and acceleration with an weight of 5 each.
 It must also be noted that a large steering angle should be accompanied by a lower velocity.
 Similar argument holds for cte and epsi.
 Hence I added the following additional costs:

 ```c++
 // additional costs for having high velocity